ismalakazel/advanced-lane-lines/README.md

 ### Camera calibration

-The code for calibrating the camera can be found in `scripts/calibration.py`.
+The code for calibrating the camera can be found in `scripts/calibration.py` and the second cell of the jupyter notebook.

 In summary, I first downloaded and stored checkboard images in `scripts/assets/camera_images/` with each image name followed by a number (such as `calibration01.jpg`) starting from 01 to the total number of images.
 Then I used the glob module to read all images, loop through them and calculate the image points from each image  with `cv2.findChessboardCorners`.
 I then store the images points in an array with a matchin object points array.
 Finally, I calibrated the camera with a test image and stored the camera matrix (mtx) and distortion coefficients (dist) in a pickle file located at `./calibration.p`.